-This four Component Module takes a close and in-depth look at the continents of our planet, from the First Continent, why the northern parts of South is the Richest piece of real estate on Earth, what occurred when the planet experienced it's largest explosion and what became of the Supercontinents and will we see them again.
+This four component module takes a close and in-depth look at the continents of our planet, from the first continent, why the northern parts of South is the Richest piece of real estate on Earth, what occurred when the planet experienced its largest explosion, what became of the Supercontinents and will we see them again.

 Fossils and Dinosaurs

 Three components cover this topic with an in-depth look at Palaeontology and Palaeobotany, reptiles and mass extinctions and the domination and demise of Dinosaurs.

 A fairly diverse range of topics combine to fill the two components of this module, from the oceans, oil, diamonds and collapse of the global ecosystem to changes in climate, grasslands, rivers and deserts.